 Customer's sole and exclusive remedy under this limited warranty shall be product repair or replacement as provided herein.
-Implied warranties, including warranties of merchantability or fitness for a particular purpose, are limited to one year on the appliance and for as long as used on cooktop gas burners, cooktop electric elements or oven door glass, or the shortest period allowed by law.
+Implied warranties, including warranties of merchantability or fitness for a particular purpose, are limited to one year on the appliance and for as long used on the oven door glass, or the shortest period allowed by law.
 Seller shall not be liable for incidental or consequential damages.
-Some states and provinces do not allow the exclusion or limitation of incidental or consequential damages, or limitation of implied warranties of merchantability or fitness, so these exclusions or limitations may not apply to you.
+Some states and provinces do not allow the exclusion or limitation of incidental or consequential damages, or limitation on the duration of implied warranties of merchantability or fitness, so these exclusions or limitations may not apply to you.